 Finally, the band specific characteristics of upcoming 5G bands, namely the 3.6 GHz and 26 GHz in the coming years in Europe and potentially other higher carrier frequency bands later, are quite different from what they are currently in cellular mobile communication networks that serve wide areas.
-The new 5G bands will be limited in network coverage and walls of buildings will also limit the network coverage.
+The new 5G bands will be limited in network coverage in these bands and walls of buildings further limit the coverage.
 For MNOs, these new 5G bands are additional bands in their spectrum portfolios that have a range of bands with good coverage properties, which allows them to plan their service delivery accordingly.
 For local 5G operators, service offerings are highly influenced by the band specific characteristics, as they are critically dependent on those bands.
-Without access to other licensed bands, they can only use the commons approach.
+Without access to